AdrianBindila/Food-Delivery2/README.md

-The Restaurant Administrator can:
+### The Restaurant Administrator can:
-- [x] log-in to the application
-- [x] add restaurant to the application
-- [x] information needed: name, location, available delivery zones
-- [x] select category and add foods for each category
-- [x] view menu (with all existing foods, separated into categories)
-- [ ] accept/decline order
-- [x] view orders (with status)
-- [ ] filter orders by status
-- [ ] change status of order (in order)
+- [ ] export as PDF the menu of his restaurant

-The Customer can:
+### The Customer can:
-- [x] register into the application
-- [x] password should be encoded in the database
-- [x] log-in into the application
-- [x] view restaurants
+- [ ] send email to administrator when placing a new order containing:

+### Security
+- [ ] each user should be able to view only the pages that they should have access to
+- [ ] every page should be protected by the login (you cannot access any page if you are not logged in)

+### Testing
-- [x] view menu for the selected restaurant
+- [ ] add Unit Tests (using Mockito) for the Services

-- [x] add foods to cart
-- [x] place order
-- [x] see status of the order
-- [x] see history of all orders placed
+### Documentation
+- [ ] Add Logs to your application
-- [ ] search the restaurants by name
+- [ ] Add Java doc to methods/classes in your application